 The dogsled is iconic and legendary in Greenland, an Inuit tradition, which goes back 2000 years.
 You will not find many other means of transportation, which has survived for that long without any changes.
-The basic principle is still the same as in the Viking age - some dogs tied to a simple construction of wood.
 The experience cannot be explained – you have to try it for yourself.

 In this unforgettable journey, we travel with you to the roots of the Inuit lifestyle.